TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Overview.rst

 the order in which the transformations are performed when saved to the database.
 The order is reversed when the content is loaded into the RTE again.

+Processing can also be overwritten by Page TSconfig, see the :ref:`according section <t3tsconfig:pageTsRte> of the Page TSconfig reference` for details.

 .. _transformations-overview-filters: